telekom/OpenAPI-Dissector/README.md

 It was mainly developed for analyzing traffic in 5G core networks, which sends JSON messages over a HTTP/2 API, but it could potentially be adapted for other APIs as well.

+A scientific paper which describes additional design and implementation details as well validation results for different 5GC is available at [arXiv](https://arxiv.org/abs/2405.10635).

 ![](doc/screenshot.png)

 ## Features